JNaftali/kcd-advanced-remix/exercise/01-non-nav-mutations/README.md

 ## 💪 Exercise

 In this exercise, we need to change from a regular `form` to a `useFetcher().Form` so we can avoid the full-page refresh, avoid history stack additions, and (in the next exercises) add optimistic UI and focus management.
-Go to the deposit form that shows up on the invoice details route and turn that into a `useFetcher().form`.
+Go to the deposit form that shows up on the invoice details route and turn that into a `useFetcher().Form`.

 Interesting, the UI already technically works (hooray progressive enhancement!).
 So the required changes here will be quite minimal.
 When you're done you'll wonder "is that all?"
 Yes... it is.